thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 7. Destroy the environment on IBM Cloud.
 8. Summary

-## 1. Define a target outline of the architecture
+## 1. Define an outline of the target architecture

 This is our simplified target architecture for our objective to create a customized setup in an IBM Cloud environment for GitOps.